Passion4film/Milestone-Project-3/README.md

 <img src="https://res.cloudinary.com/passion4film/image/upload/v1617897084/register_dpyqlf.png" style="margin: 0;">
 <img src="https://res.cloudinary.com/passion4film/image/upload/v1617897082/login_ocvojr.png" style="margin: 0;">

+### Profile Page
 -   As soon as the user successfully registers or logs in, they are re-directed to their own personalised 'Profile' page - where the image url they uploaded as part of their registration is loaded on the screen with a welcome message.
 They also have the ability to edit their profile picture to any url they choose.

 <img src="https://res.cloudinary.com/passion4film/image/upload/v1617897084/profile_gclwde.png" style="margin: 0;">
 <img src="https://res.cloudinary.com/passion4film/image/upload/v1617897084/edit-profile_prxaot.png" style="margin: 0;">

+### Recipes Page
--  The 'Recipe' page contains all recipes added by users of the site.
+-  The 'Recipes' page contains all recipes added by users of the site.
 All recipes are visable, whether a user is registered/logged in or not.
 The recipes consist of Materialise 'Card Reveal' containers - that feature an image of the dish in question, which can be clicked on to reveal the recipe instructions.

 <img src="https://res.cloudinary.com/passion4film/image/upload/v1617897082/card-reveal1_oxcx4j.png" style="margin: 0;">